elibarrow/BAE305-SP24-Lab2/README.md

 ![Soldering Station](https://github.com/elibarrow/BAE305-SP24-Lab2/blob/main/Soldering%20Station.jpg)

-Grab the soldering breadboard and create the following circuit with the resistors in the same order as shown:
+Grab the soldering breadboard and create the following circuit with the resistors in the same order as shown.
+Before using the resistors, verify the resistance with the DMM.

 <p align="center">
   <img src="https://github.com/elibarrow/BAE305-SP24-Lab2/blob/main/Series%20Circuit%20Schematic.png">